 IT-specialists almost unanimously agree that it’s better to start with an MVP than to build a full-featured product at once.
 MVPs do not have any complex things that take months to develop.
 You have a simple working product you can launch right away.
 The minimum viable product pricing starts from about $10,000.

 Sometimes it’s rather complicated to choose what to do.
 For example, whether you need a prototype or you can switch directly to MVP.
 Especially if your funds are limited.
 Give us a call and we can advise you on this.
+You may also find one more of our articles useful, which reveals the difference between MVP vs EVP.

 Here we come to one of the most crucial points.
 What technology or platform to choose?
 You should bear in mind that different technologies are used for different purposes.
 For example, for Android mobile app you would mostly use Java or Kotlin.
 For iOS – Objective-C or Swift.
 For e-commerce projects, one might opt for Magenta.
 If your project requires Data Science – select Python.